josehb96/josehb96/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on a course to increase my level with Golang where I am solving 168 challenges and quizes and 7 Golang projects.
+👩‍💻 I'm currently working on a website project for a mechanical and body and paint workshop company.

 🧠 I'm currently specializing in Backend development with Golang (You can check the blog section in my portfolio to see what I'm doing)